 The written document a student submits describing the project they would like to work on for the summer with a particular organization.
 Most organizations have templates or specific items they want included on the proposal.

 The countries that Google can not ship promotional items to (t-shirts, notebooks, certificates).
-For 2016 those countries are Argentina, Belarus, Brazil, Chile, Colombia, Kazakhstan, Mexico, Myanmar (Burma), Peru, Russia, and Ukraine.
+Currently, those countries are Argentina, Belarus, Brazil, Chile, Colombia, Kazakhstan, Mexico, Myanmar (Burma), Peru, Russia, and Ukraine.

 A larger project/mentor organization that includes some smaller, related open source projects as part of their community.
 Examples of an umbrella organization include the Apache Foundation and Python Software Foundation.